Healthedata1/USCDI4-Sandbox/input/pagecontent/scopes.md

 - [Patient Access for Standalone Apps](https://hl7.org/fhir/smart-app-launch/STU2/conformance.html#patient-access-for-standalone-apps)
 - [Clinician Access for EHR Launch](https://hl7.org/fhir/smart-app-launch/STU2/conformance.html#clinician-access-for-standalone)

+Servers **MAY** support the other SMART on FHIR *Capability Sets*.

 🤔 at least one or both? ( see CCG reference below )

-🤔 SHOULD there be a *Capability Sets* recommendation for "Backend-Services"?
+🤔 SHOULD there be a *Capability Sets* recommendation for "Backend-Services" in next Bulk or SMART guide?

-Servers **MAY** support the other SMART on FHIR *Capability Sets*.

 🤔 what about listing individual capabilities  - I do not think this section in HTI-1 Section III 7 e means that *all* US Core Servers **SHALL** support *all* the capabilities in section 8.1.2.
 > As part of this proposal, we proposed to adopt several sections specified as “optional” in the SMART v2 Guide as “required” for purposes of the Program for certification criteria that reference § 170.215(c).
 Specifically, we proposed to adopt all Capabilities as defined in “8.1.2 Capabilities,” which include but are not limited to (1) backward compatibility mapping for SMART v1 scopes as defined in “3.0.2 Scopes for requesting clinical data;” (2) asymmetric client authentication as defined in “5 Client Authentication: Asymmetric (public key);” and granular scopes as defined in (3) “3.0.2.3 Finer-grained resource constraints using search parameters.”